tboschi/SuperHK/README.md

 The last parameter is the configuration file which specifies oscillation, samples, fitter, ecc.

 The easiest way to run the fit is using the following script, which handles parallel computing, folder structure, and configuration files.
-It work with HTCondor, but can be easily adapated to any other manager.
+It work with HTCondor, but can be easily adapted to any other manager.
 ```
 ./trisens_c.sh -g errorstudy/global -r errorstudy/root/asim -1 [NH | IH] -2 [NH | IH] [-f] [-s]
 ```
-where options 1 and 2 specify the mass hiererachies of respectively the observed and expected event samples.
+where options 1 and 2 specify the mass hierarchies of respectively the observed and expected event samples.
 The script uses the point specified in ```global/asim/point.info``` for the fit.
 The option -s does a stats only fit (no systematics).
 The option -f performs the scan of multiple true points, using the ones specified in ```global/asim/scan.info```